International Research Opportunity: Sri Lanka

 Letters of Recommendation

 Applicants must have two recommenders.
-One of the recommenders must be a UNR faculty member.
-The other recommender may be a UNR faculty member, employer, or supervisor.
+One of the recommenders must be a University of Nevada, Reno faculty member.
+The other recommender may be a University faculty member, employer, or supervisor.
 None of the recommenders should be related to the applicant.

 Applicants must email the recommendation form to their recommenders.
 The recommendation form link can be found here: